 This course is designed to provide a working knowledge of industrial robotics.
 Topics covered will include: robotic and industrial safety, applications, manipulators, end effectors and programming examples.
+A course fee will apply.
 (Prerequisites: AMT 102; Co-Requisites: MATH 50/70)